 Yes, it is even more awesome than you imagined.
 Since it opened in 1937, this 1.7-mile suspension span between San Francisco and Marin counties has become one of the most beloved bridges in the world.
 A work of art, an engineering marvel, and an American icon, the Bridge is flanked on both ends by the natural beauty of the Golden Gate National Parks.
 Enjoy an exhilarating, but often chilly, walk across it.

-The Parks Conservancy signed on in 2011 to help with the Bridge’s 75th anniversary celebration and visitor enhancements including a guided history tour, a new virtual reality photo experience; a new Golden Gate Bridge Pavilion providing information, exhibits, and interpretive merchandise; and new Bridge overlooks in the Presidio (the Golden Gate and Pacific Overlooks).
+The Parks Conservancy signed on in 2011 to help with the Bridge’s 75th anniversary celebration and visitor enhancements including a new Golden Gate Bridge Welcome Center providing information, exhibits, and interpretive merchandise; and new Bridge overlooks throughout San Francisco and Marin County.

-Hours: The first on-site center dedicated to telling the stories of the Golden Gate Bridge is now open daily from 9 am–6 pm (except Thanksgiving and Christmas).
+Hours: The first on-site center dedicated to telling the stories of the Golden Gate Bridge is now open every day from 9 am–6 pm (except Thanksgiving and Christmas).

 Parking & Public Transportation:

 Parking at the bridge plaza is extremely limited.
 On weekends and holidays, additional parking is available nearby in the employee lot lot on the southwest side of the Bridge.
 We recommend allowing ample time to find parking before the beginning of your tour.
 Tours begin promptly at the time scheduled.

 Public transit is a very good alternative.
 Plan your trip by clicking the map on the right or going to 511.org.

 Visit the www.sftodo.com for more information about riding a bicycle to the bridge or taking one of several tour buses that run throughout the city.

 To plan your trip using public transportation, either use the trip planner or click the map on the right side of this page.